christensonb/PoliticalDiscussion/flowers_vs_mississippi/flowers_vs_mississippi.md

 Case Data Points
 ----------------

-1. Two of the previous cases were thrown out because of Bastson violation.
+1. Two of the previous cases were thrown out because of Batson violation.

 2. Mississippi SC ruled that there was no history in this case [pg.
 24.21]